Overdose-Digital/magento2-cms-management/README.md

    - Create content backups of cms-blocks and cms-pages
    - Review backup history of CMS-Block/Page
    - Create and Update CMS-Blocks/Pages by using of xml-files
-   - Allowing users to import/export CMS pages or blocks
+   - Allowing users to import/export CMS pages or blocks (by json and xml files)
    - Supports multistore and wysiwyg images

 ## Requirements